quanghoang33/Gen-7/Homework/Le_Trong/src/lesson_06/solid.md

 }
 ```

-Now we will add Stripe and Apple.
+Next, we will add Stripe and Apple Pay gateways..
 ```rust
 ...